Regularization after retention in ultrahigh dimensional linear regression models

-The retention step is very similar to independence screening.
-Technically, they are both based on marginal utility to infer about the joint information.
-Conceptually, independence screening aims at screening out as many noises as possible, while our method tries to detect and retain as many signals as possible.
+Note that the difference between the retention step and independence screening is that independence screening aims at screening out as many noises as possible, while the retention step tries to detect and retain as many signals as possible.
 The threshold $\gamma_n$ needs to be chosen carefully so that no noise is retained.
 In the desired situation when $\hat{R} \subseteq S$, meaning all the variables in $\hat{R}$ are signals, one only needs to impose sparsity on $\hat{R}^c$ to recover the entire sparsity pattern.
 The advantage is that the estimation accuracy of $\beta_{\hat{R}}$ is not compromised due to regularization.

-Moreover, it turns out that this well-learned information can relax the consistency conditions of lasso.
+Moreover, it turns out that this well-learned information can relax the consistency conditions of Lasso.
 On the other hand, we need extra regularity conditions to guarantee $\hat{R} \subseteq S$ with high probability.
 We will show that under the scaling $\log p_n=O(n^{\xi})\ (\xi >0)$, our estimator $\check{\beta}$ achieves sign consistency.
 The two steps will be studied separately in Section 3.2 and Section 3.3.

-\subsection{Asymptotics in the retention step}
+{\bf 3.2.
+Asymptotics in the Retention Step}

 Let the marginal regression coefficients $\beta_j^M=\mbox{cov}(X_1^j, Y_1)$.
 For simplicity, we assume the covariance matrix $\Sigma$ for $X_1$ has unit diagonal elements and the variance of random error is $\sigma^2=1$.
 We first present several conditions.